Iceland-Leo/Action_recognition/README.md

 Download the [Inception_v3](https://pan.baidu.com/s/1X8BpCssc1SwCYa7Lkn4UzQ) model pretrained on ImageNet with the verification code **ej0f** to `inception_v3/`.
 You need to execute the following steps successively to implement the data preprocessing:
 - In `data/` directory, you need to run `move_files.py` to split dataset into train and test, and move them to the appropriate folder.
-- Then, in the same directory, you need to run `extract_files.py` to extract useful vedio information, such as vedio name, label, number of frames and so on.
+- Then, in the same directory, you need to run `extract_files.py` to extract useful vedio information, such as video name, label, number of frames and so on.
 - finally, in the project root directory, you need to run `extract_cnn_features.py` to extract cnn_feature of each images.

 ## Training ##